Are you looking for a dehumidifier to take care of the moisture in your crawl space?

 Best Crawl Space Dehumidifiers Reviewed

-Our coveted best overall title went to this fantastic crawl space dehumidifier from Aprilaire.--break--It’s a rock solid unit that packs huge power into a compact shell.--break--It boasts a 70-pint (9-gallon) per day water removal rate and a 2800 square foot coverage area, which is truly significant.
+Our coveted best overall title went to this fantastic crawl space dehumidifier from Aprilaire.--break--It’s a rock solid unit that packs huge power into a compact shell.--break--It boasts a 70-pint (9-gallon) per day water removal rate and a 2800 square foot coverage area, which is great power!
 It has a convenient front mount panel, giving easy access to controls whenever settings need to be adjusted.--break--The display is simple, but shows all the information you need.--break--This is a quality, American made dehumidifier backed by a 5 year warranty.--break--The internal coils are made from corrosion resistant aluminum, and will work well for years to come.--break--The finish is a muted grey color, and it does come with leveling feet so you can keep it perfectly horizontal across a range of floor angles and conditions.

 - Includes drain hose--break--2800 Square foot footprint--break--70 Pints per day removal capacity